sigvartmh/ITLscraper/README.md

 ```
 sudo pip install -r requirements.txt
 ```
-Scrapes every course which is not archived
+Scrapes every course you have taken that is not deleted except community courses